jorgenlt/smartbot/README.md

 # SmartBot - Powered by ChatGPT
-## An native Android app created with React Native on the Expo framework.
+## A native Android app created with React Native on the Expo framework.

 ### How to build and run app
 * Run `npm install`